 01 March—11 May 2019

-We are happy to present the first solo exhibition in Greece of one of the most important feminist and performance pioneer artists from Yugoslavia, Sanja Iveković.
+We are happy to present the first solo exhibition in Greece of one of the most important pioneer artists from former Yugoslavia, feminist and performance artist Sanja Iveković.
 The exhibition entitled RED STAR FEAR NOT is curated by iLiana Fokianaki and opens on the 1st of March at 19:30.
 The new performance “Whether we were brave” will be presented at 20:00, on the day of the opening.

 Exhibition Duration: March 2 – May 11, 2019